Coloring Problems on Bipartite Graphs of Small Diameter

 A \emph{3-uniform hypergraph} is a hypergraph such that each hyperedge has size exactly~3.
 A \emph{2-coloring of a hypergraph $G$} is a function $f:V(G)\rightarrow \{1,2\}$ such that $f(e) = \{1,2\}$ for every hyperedge $e\in E(G)$ (i.e., no hyperedge is monochromatic).
-The problem of 2-coloring 3-uniform hypergraphs, formally defined below, is known to be $\NP$-complete~\cite{L.73}.
+Lovász~\cite{L.73} showed that the problem of 2-coloring 3-uniform hypergraphs, formally defined below, is $\NP$-complete.
 This problem will be used in the reductions of Sections~\ref{sec:3PreExt} and~\ref{sec:3fall}.